 Are there certain steps you take during every building project to ensure long term success of the project?

 We make sure we are starting every project with clear expectations and understandings of the homeowner and of ourselves and we make sure that they line up.
 It really is communication, communication, communication.
-That is the number one cause of any breakdown in any business relationship.
+That is the No. 1 cause of any breakdown in any business relationship.
 Be open and honest, and you really can’t go wrong.

 How has your team embraced technology over the past decade?